-Tickets are sold at Sathorn, Maharaj, Phra Arthit piers and the BTS (Bangkok Transit System) Tourist Information Centers at Siam, Nana and Taksin Bridge BTS Stations.
+Tickets are sold at Sathorn, Maharaj, N13 Phra Arthit Piers and the BTS Sky Train Tourist Information Centers at Siam, E3 Nana and S6 Saphan Taksin Stations.

 You'll be given a leaflet showing the Chao Phraya River tourist boat schedule.
 Please take note of these timings if you don't want to miss the last boat.

 However if you do, all's not lost.
 There are still take the regular Chao Phraya River boat available every 20 minutes till 1840 hours.
 Don't miss this one.
-Enjoy your Chao Phraya river cruise.
+Enjoy your Chao Phraya River tourist boat cruise.